Huzar01/Linux_Baseline_Script/README.md

 # Linux_Baseline_Script

-Download five_minute_script.sh
+1. Download five_minute_script.sh
--
-chmod +x five_minute_script.sh
+2. chmod +x five_minute_script.sh
--
-execute file
+3. Execute file =)

-Does a few commands to harden a system and provide a baseline of services and connections
+Does a few commands to harden a system and provide a baseline of services and connections for debain/centos distros.